[UPDATED] One dead, 6 rescued as 3-storey building collapses in Lagos

 By Bose Adelaja

-One person was confirmed dead, while six others were rescued from the rubbles of a three-storey building, which collapsed on Freeman Street, Lagos Island, Lagos State, Saturday morning.
+Two children have been confirmed dead, while eight persons were rescued from the rubbles of a three-storey building, which collapsed at 20, Freeman Street, Lagos Island, Saturday morning.

+The dead were two children of the same parents, while both parents were among those rescued alive.

 The incident occurred at about 4.05am and the building suffered a total collapse, leaving its occupants trapped, as they were fast asleep.